-A. Muia is the founder and co-director of New Earth Recovery, a ministry to those in recovery from substance use disorder.
-She also serves as a chaplain to inmates at the Skagit County Jail.
-She holds a post-graduate certificate in writing literary fiction from the University of Washington, and is currently working on a novel-in-stories, set in Baja California, Mexico.
-Twice nominated for the Orison Anthology, her work has appeared in The Baltimore Review, Faultline, Image Journal, Raleigh Review, The Stockholm Review of Literature; Image Journal, where she was named Artist of the Month; and Zymbol Magazine.
+A. Muia is the founder and co-director of New Earth Recovery, a nonprofit serving those in recovery from substance use disorder; and for thirteen years she served as a chaplain to inmates at the Skagit County Jail.
+She holds a post-graduate certificate in writing literary fiction from the University of Washington, and is currently working on a novel-in-stories set in Baja California, Mexico.
+Twice nominated for the Orison Anthology, her work has appeared in The Baltimore Review, Faultline, Image Journal, Raleigh Review, The Stockholm Review of Literature, West Branch, and Zymbol Magazine.

 TEACHinG writer | Mentor

 Jennifer Bradbury’s debut novel, Shift—which Kirkus Reviews starred, calling it “fresh, absorbing, compelling”—was picked as an ALA Best Book for Young Adults and made the School Library Journal YALSA Booklist.
 It is on numerous state reading lists.
 Her latest book is Outside In, a finalist for the Washington State Book Award.
 She is also the author of the award winning books A Moment Comes, River Runs Deep, Wrapped, and the Zach and Lucy series.
 A former English teacher and one-day Jeopardy! champ, she lives in Burlington, Washington, with her family.

 TEACHinG writer | MENTOR

-Matt Malyon is the founding Director of Underground Writing, and a county jail and juvenile detention chaplain in Washington's Skagit Valley.
+Matt Malyon is the founding Director of Underground Writing, and a county jail/juvenile detention chaplain in Washington's Skagit Valley.
 He holds an MFA in Creative Writing from the University of British Columbia and is the author of the poetry chapbook, During the Flood.
-His poetry has received a Pushcart Prize nomination, and has been featured in various journals, including the University of Iowa's 100 Words, Rock & Sling, and The Stanza Project.
+His poetry has received a Pushcart Prize nomination, and has been featured in various journals, including the University of Iowa's 100 Words, Rock & Sling, Measure, and The Stanza Project.
 He serves as a Mentor in the PEN Prison Writing Program, and recently founded the One Year Writing in the Margins initiative.